-12. In political philosophy I hold and defend a philosophy of a social-ecological liberal-conservatism that strives for the goal of
+12. In political philosophy I hold and defend a philosophy of a social-ecological liberal-conservatism that strives for the

 Democratic governments requisite the political power and strong legal institutions in order to safeguard the presumed best interest of the people of a nation and the democratic will of

 the people as expressed by regular free and discrete elections.
 The national market, the common public infra-structure and the natural conditions of future life need to be conserved by sufficient